PelleLille/hsl-docs/func_eod.rst

 Embedded content scanning
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 These functions scan the message file using various engines.
-While the DLP engine ``dlpd`` is included in all software packages, the embedded anti-spam and anti-virus engines are only available in the virtual machine image.
+While the DLP engine ``dlpd`` is included in all software packages, the embedded anti-spam and anti-virus engines are only available in the full system distribution (virtual machine) package.
-All connectors are available in the `script library <https://github.com/halon/hsl-examples/tree/master/antispam>`_.
+All connectors are available in the `script library <https://github.com/halon/hsl-examples/>`_.

 .. function:: ScanDLP([patterns, [options]])